 A Fort Worth native, Swindell attended Sharpstown High School, where he led his high school baseball team to the Texas Class 5A State Championship with a 14-0 on mound and a 0.65 ERA.

-Atlanta Jersey Falcons Jersey Falcons Atlanta After graduation, Swindell joined the University of Texas Longhorn baseball team as their star pitcher, later becoming one of the most decorated pitchers in the university’s history.
+Edelman Patriots Jersey Patriots Edelman After graduation, Swindell joined the University of Texas Longhorn baseball team as their star pitcher, later becoming one of the most decorated pitchers in the university’s history.
 With a 1.92 ERA, Swindell compiled a 43-8 record in 77 games.
 He started in 50 games, during which he pitched 32 complete games and broke university records for shutouts at 14 and strikeouts at 501.

 Swindell also remains among the top 10 All-Time in Longhorns history for multiple records, including his ERA at number 10.
 He placed 6th in career saves, 4th in appearances, 3rd in starts, as well as 3rd for complete games and victories.
 He also placed 2nd in innings and strikeouts and first in shutouts.
 He had the top two single-season strikeout totals in the program’s history with 204 in 1985 and 180 in 1986.